 Teresa was on the Board of Directors of the New Mexico Endowment for the Humanities from 1998–2002.

 Teresa was President of the Board of the Rio Grande Community Development Corporation from 1999-2004.
 During the same time period, Teresa served on the Land Use and Land Rights Campaign of the Southwest Network for Environmental and Economic Justice (SNEEJ).
 From 1999-2001, she served on the U.S. Department of Energy, Sandia Labs, Community Advisory Board (CAB).
 From 1995-97, she served on the U.S. Environmental Protection Agency (EPA), National Environmental Justice Advisory Committee (NEJAC), Subcommittee on Hazardous Waste and Facility Siting.
-Throughout the 1990s, Teresa was active with the environmental and economic justice organization, SouthWest Organizing Project (SWOP) and participated in regional and national gatherings of environmental justice activists, including the second People of Color Summit in Washington, D.C.
+Throughout the 1990s, Teresa was active with the environmental and economic justice organization, SouthWest Organizing Project (SWOP) and participated in regional and national gatherings of environmental justice activists, including the gathering to draft the Jemez Principles of Democratic Organizing and the second People of Color Summit in Washington, D.C.

 In the early 1980s, Teresa was on the City of Berkeley Planning Commission, serving as Vice-Chair, in the administration of Mayor Eugene “Gus” Newport.
 She also served on a number of Mayor and City Council Committees for community and economic development.
 While in Berkeley, she was active in the anti-apartheid movement and through a course that she taught, initiated the Empowering Women of Color Conference, which has continued as an annual event since 1985.
 She was a co-founder of Mujeres en Marcha at Berkeley, Mujeras Activas en Letras y Cambio Social (MALCS) and the Chicana Caucus of the National Association for Chicano and Chicana Studies (NACCS).
 Throughout the years, she has been an active participant in the Inter University Program for Latino Research (IUPLR), serving on several committees and research working groups.